Special Educational Needs and Disabilities at Bellfield Junior School

 Ms Topping is the Special Educational Needs and Disabilities Coordinator at Bellfield Junior School.

-"I have been SENCo here for the past 9 years and I love my role.
-I am incredibly thankful to be part of a School with a strong ethos of inclusivity.
+"I have been SENCo here for the past 13 years and I love my role.
+I am incredibly thankful to be part of a school with a strong ethos of inclusivity.
 The staff I work alongside are dedicated to creating a positive learning experience for all pupils and together we strive to ensure that every child can meet their full potential."
 Ms Topping

 of